kedmahamelberg-ai/kedmahamelberg/_pages/defense.md

 Three contexts shaped the dissertation:

 - **The Russia–Ukraine war (Chapter 2):** should the CEO speak on their own social media account, or the company on the brand's?
-Findings suggest CEO and brand voices are two different tools for two different goals — CEO voices generate more engagement, especially on distant suffering, while brand voices better mobilize citizens to act when the issue hits close to home.
+Findings suggest that CEO and brand voices are two distinct tools for two distinct goals: CEO voices generate more engagement, especially on distant suffering, while brand voices better mobilize citizens to act when the issue hits close to home.
 - **The DEI debate (Chapter 3):** citizens acted strongly, but not always as one might expect.
 When brand stances and citizen posts aligned pro-DEI, audiences rewarded the brand; when they aligned anti-DEI, audiences punished it.
 Alignment alone was not enough; the direction of alignment mattered.
 No neutral move.
 - **Sustainable Development Goals and emojis (Chapter 4):** When brands speak about causes far from what they usually do, engagement drops.
 Can something as small as an emoji help close that gap?
 Findings suggest that a symbol emoji that *stretches* meaning (a Pride flag 🏳️‍🌈 next to "Love wins") narrows the gap; an emoji that only *repeats* what the text already says does not.